 Thinking about all the customer interactions and experiences is overwhelming.
 Trying to anticipate all the paths that may (or may not) quickly lead to loyal customers is like trying to imagine chaos.
 Your version of chaos might be different from mine, but it is still overwhelming and leaves you wanting to run screaming for the hills.
 To make a difficult situation worse, online behavior is evolving.
 For those operating within a company-centric mindset, this leads to continuous failure to deliver a seamless brand experience across all channels.
 To avoid this, three things must change.
 You should:

 - Embrace a holistic approach that is truly customer-centric

 - Treat prospects and customers as your marketing department

-Holistic marketing must be customer-centric and responsive to multiple customer’s perspective.
+Holistic marketing must be customer-centric and responsive to multiple customers’ perspectives.
 Honing a holistic mindset and operational approach will need to support the ability to respond to the chaos of customers who interact with brands in any way they see fit.

 At RedSwan5, we believe in the co-evolution of marketing and helping brands prepare to respond more successfully to the chaos of engagement.
 We are working with customers to perfect a better approach.
-It involves building a holistic marketing approach that is customer centric and able to manage multiple strategies that are often lead by the customers themselves.
+It involves building a holistic marketing approach that is customer-centric and able to manage multiple strategies that are often led by the customers themselves.

 We intend to share case studies and research on this new approach.